-What is a Loss Payee?
+What Is a Loss Payable Clause?

-Lender's Loss Payable Clause
+How Does a Lender's Loss Payable Clause Work?

 Acts Committed by the Insured